LEARN KITSAP TRANSIT

 Effective September 25, 2019, Kitsap Transit's marine operations at Bremerton Transportation Center also were registered to ISO 14001:2015 for environmental management systems.
 The certification is for public transit vessel fueling, storage and light maintenance activities.

-Completion of the certification process ensures that Kitsap Transit is on the forefront of environmental management and meeting or exceeding federal recommendations for environmental sustainability.
+Completion of the certification process ensures that Kitsap Transit is at the forefront of environmental management and meeting or exceeding federal recommendations for environmental sustainability.

 CO2 reduction